 Do you read poems in autumn?

 There's something about this season that makes me want to curl up with a cup of tea and a good poetry book.
-Maybe it's the colder temps when the air turns crisp and the light gets golden.
+Maybe it's the colder temperatures in the morning when the air turns crisp, or the golden light of fall afternoons.
 Maybe it's the leaves dancing with the wind.

-Does fall has that effect on you too?
+Does fall have that effect on you too?

-I'm sharing two of my favorite short autumn poems below.
+I'm sharing two of my favorite short autumn poems today.
 They are by the incredible German-speaking poets Friedrich Hebbel and Rainer Maria Rilke.
 I think they both captured the season's mood beautifully.

 Only four lines, and you can almost „feel" the still air.